adidas/api-guidelines/rest-api-guidelines/functionality/message/hal.md

 HAL document follow the object model defined in JSON-schema [here](https://supermodel.io/adidas/api/HAL).

+We provide also YAML code snippets for [OpenAPI Specification 2.0/Swagger](./HAL-snippet.yaml) and [OpenAPI Specification 3.x](./HAL-snippet-full-OpenApi3.yaml).

 ## Simple Document Example

 The simplest Hal document looks like an empty JSON \(it is an empty JSON!\):